Send the link below via email or IMCopy

 Famous People in Forensic Science

 Forensic Science derives from a word meaning "of the forum".
 In Roman times many arguments and public hearings were made in a public forum.
-So basically, forensic science means using science to support your argument.

 The Innocence Project - was founded in 1992 by Barry C. Scheck and Peter J. Neufeld at the Benjamin N. Cardozo School of Law at Yeshiva University to assist prisoners who could be proven innocent through DNA testing.